scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/datatables/extensions/Scroller/Readme.txt

 * Speed!
 The aim of Scroller for DataTables is to make rendering large data sets fast
 * Full compatibility with DataTables' deferred rendering for maximum speed
-* Integration with state saving in DataTables (scrolling position is saved)
+* Integration with treeState saving in DataTables (scrolling position is saved)
 * Support for scrolling with millions of rows
 * Easy to use